Materials-Consortia/OPTIMADE/optimade.rst

 available_properties
 ~~~~~~~~~~~~~~~~~~~~

 - **Description**: A dictionary with an entry for each of the properties for which data is available in the trajectory.
 The key is the name of the property.
-The value is a sub dictionary containing information about which value belongs to which frame.
+The value is a dictionary containing information about which value belongs to which frame.
 This makes it easier for a client to estimate the amount of data a query returns.

   It is up to the server to decide which properties to share and there are no mandatory fields.
   When sharing `cartesian_site_positions`_ the `lattice_vectors`_, `species`_, `dimension_types`_ and `species_at_sites`_ MUST however be shared as well.